 Grade Replacements for Repeated Courses

 Grade Replacements are open to undergraduate students who would like to boost their GPA.
 A Grade Replacement Application should be submitted when you are repeating a class and want only the grade from the most recent attempt to calculate into your GPA.
 In order to have the grade from the original attempt removed from your GPA calculation, a Grade Replacement Application will need to be submitted and approved by the class offering college of the new class.
-Students are allowed to replace up to 12 semester credit hours under the Grade Replacement Policy.
+Students are allowed to replace up to four classes—or a maximum of 12 semester credit hours—under the Grade Replacement Policy.

 How Transcripts Are Impacted